EWaterman/EWaterman.github.io/_posts/Ch11/0011-04-01-conventions.md

 - **Your Square card reader.** I talk about this in the previous section but if you don’t have a Square reader (or some other kind of credit card reader), make sure to get one!
 Some people print a little sign for their table to show passersby that they accept credit and debit cards.

 - **Hand sanitizer.** A lot of germs get passed around at cons.
-Make sure to keep sanitary to avoid getting the infamous [“con flu”](https://geekandsundry.com/hold-76-tips-for-avoiding-con-flu/).
+Make sure to keep sanitary to avoid getting the infamous “con flu” (for which Geek and Sundry wrote [an entire article](https://geekandsundry.com/hold-76-tips-for-avoiding-con-flu/) on how to prevent).

 - **A price list.** I talk about how to set specific prices in a later section, but whatever your price is, you want some way for guests to easily identify how much your products costs.
 I like to have laminated pictures of each book with the genre/age rating on them.
 I leave space on the card so I can write the price in with erasable marker.
-This allows me to change the price later if I want (which I sometimes do).
+This allows me to tailor the price of each book for each convention, or offer discounts on slow days (aka Sundays).

 - **Stands for your business cards and books.**